 - Use user-friendly interface that helps you to find the information that you need on a specific index (launch date, performance, documentation...).

 - Access all struvtured indices aiming to provide an adequate trade-off between liquidity and performance.

 You can find your favorite indices in the \"My Space\" section by clicking on the Account icon.

-Our indices follow a common set of rules in order to make the indices fully transparent, but also fully investable by reducing uncertainty and thus operationnal and market risks associated with ordinary and exceptionnal events.
+Our indices follow a common set of rules in order to make the indices fully transparent, but also fully investable by reducing uncertainty and thus operational and market risks associated with ordinary and exceptional events.

 The Equity Indices are indices designed to reflect the performance of a basket of equities; such indices are always managed in a three layer manner:

 The first layer is the selection layer, where potential index members are screened for relevance in entering the Index.